AzDocs/AzDocs/Wiki/Azure.md

 > OPTIONAL: If you do not want to set this DNS server for the whole VNet, there are ways to set this on a resourcelevel.
 For example adding `WEBSITE_DNS_SERVER=168.63.129.16` to your [application settings](https://docs.microsoft.com/en-us/azure/app-service/configure-common) in your App Service does this.

+<font color="red">TODO: Check in vnet integration scripts if we are using the private DNS.
+If yes: vnet route all.</font>

 ### Route your traffic through the VNet
 Another thing to know when you use private endpoints, in combination with the Azure Private DNS, is that you need to make sure your resources will route all traffic through the VNet.
 For example: you need to add an [application setting](https://docs.microsoft.com/en-us/azure/app-service/configure-common) to your AppService that defines that you route this traffic through your VNet integration towards the VNet.
 For AppServices you can do this adding `WEBSITE_VNET_ROUTE_ALL=1` to your application settings.
 This setting will route all outbound traffic through your VNet.
 For more information, refer to [the microsoft documentation for vnet integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet)